ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :correct: d
    :feedback_a: This loop is correct, but the loop in II is also correct.
 This method may be completed using a for loop or a while loop.
    :feedback_b: This loop is correct, but the loop in I is also correct.
 This method may be completed using a for loop or a while loop.
    :feedback_c: This method cannot be completed using a for-each loop.
-The format of a for-each loop requires a list or array to be completed.
+The for-each loop only loops through elements of a collection like a list or array.
    :feedback_d: Both of these loops multiply num by itself exactly ten times.
    :feedback_e: This method cannot be completed using a for-each loop.
 The format of a for-each loop requires a list or array to be completed.